 UNENE members celebrate Pride Month

-Universities across the UNENE network host festivities to recognize ongoing struggle for equal rights and inclusion for LGBTQ2S+ individuals.
+Universities across the UNENE network host festivities to celebrate the progress and recognize the continued challenges to equal rights and inclusion for LGBTQ2S+ individuals.

 JUNE 10, 2021 – Every June, University Network of Excellence in Nuclear Engineering (UNENE) institutions across Canada celebrate Pride Month.